7 DAYS IN CORNWALL

 Day 6 – Travel to Bodmin, explore town, visit Lanhydrock, Bodmin Train Murder Event, Bodmin Jail Hotel (1 night in Bodmin)

-Day 7 – Tour Bodmin Jail Hotel, return to London
+Day 7 – Tour Bodmin Jail, return to London

 And there you have it – my best itinerary for one week in Cornwall.
 What about you?
 Do you have a favorite place in the land of King Arthur?